 An homage to tradition, The Eddystone's impeccably restored interiors combine 1920s craftsmanship with modern finishes and state-of-the-art amenities.
 This unique blend of old and new helps create a warm and inviting canvas for the contemporary lifestyle.

 With studio, one bedroom and two bedroom options, each residence features stylized interior finishes, open concept floor plans, and smart home technology—all within walking distance of The District Detroit’s variety of attractions.
-In addition to neighborhood conveniences, residents have the luxury of immediate access to the highly anticipated new restaurant and lounge from Four Man Ladder, the proprietors of the highly acclaimed Grey Ghost.
+In addition to neighborhood conveniences, residents have the luxury of immediate access to the highly anticipated new restaurant and lounge, Basan, from Four Man Ladder, the proprietors of the highly acclaimed Grey Ghost and Second Best.
+Basan’s kitchen will feature a Robata grill cooking up a mix of Asian cuisine over an open flame.

 See below for a full list of features and amenities.